Performing Trade Studies Using Analyzer and Astrogator

 4. Select the Initial State () Segment.
 Note the Elements.

-The satellite’s orbit is propagated until it reaches a true anomaly = 180 degrees (this value will later be varied by Analyzer) using a Target () sequence.
+The satellite’s orbit is propagated until it reaches a true anomaly of 180 degrees — you will vary this value later in Analyzer — using a Target () sequence.

 1. Select the Propagate () segment named PropToMnvrStart ().